Uganda

 The charity also built a clinic and has provided medicines and equipment for several others.

-Recent work at Amazing Grace School & Orphanage includes the construction of a toilet and shower block to improve the health and hygiene of pupils; at Bakka, a project to harvest and store rainwater from the school roof and the installation of a freshwater well have both been completed.
-During the coronavirus pandemic, a dormitory for 100 pupils and a new shower block have been built and an electricity supply has been brought to this rural school.
+Work at Amazing Grace School & Orphanage includes the construction of a toilet and shower block to improve the health and hygiene of pupils; at Bakka, a project to harvest and store rainwater from the school roof and the installation of a freshwater well.
+During the coronavirus pandemic, a dormitory for 100 pupils and a new shower block were built and an electricity supply was brought to this rural school.

 Click on an image below for a slide show